Canon SX420 vs Fujifilm X30

 It is notable that the X30 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the X30 are recent models that are part of the current product line-up.
-The X30 replaced the earlier Fujifilm X20, while the SX420 followed on from the Canon SX410.
+The X30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Fujifilm X30?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.